Goma: Agriculture

-Goma's economy relies mainly on agriculture, with a significant proportion of its population engaged in the trade of agricultural products.
-However, due to the instability of the local currency, economic transactions often involve foreign currencies.
-Primarily centered on the production of raw materials, including plant agriculture, fishing, hunting, and fish farming, these activities typically employ artisanal methods and antiquated production techniques.
-Agricultural products are primarily sourced from neighboring territories such as Masisi and Rutshuru, supplemented by the resources of Lake Kivu, which hosts thriving fish markets along its shores twice a week.
-Cultivation primarily focuses on garden crops and selected staples such as legumes, maize, and tubers, leveraging the fertile volcanic soil enriched by basaltic substrata.
-Nevertheless, the dense population necessitates diversification to ensure food security and foster interdependence with neighboring territories and countries for supplementary yields.
+Goma's economy relies mainly on agriculture, with a significant proportion of its population making a living by buying and selling farm products.
+Because the local currency is unstable, many transactions are carried out in foreign currencies.
+Primarily centered on the production of raw materials, including plant agriculture, fishing, hunting, and fish farming, these activities typically employ artisanal methods and old production techniques.
+Agricultural products are primarily sourced from neighboring Masisi Territory and Rutshuru Territory, along with resources from Lake Kivu, which hosts thriving fish markets along its shores twice a week.
+Cultivation primarily focuses on garden crops and selected staples such as legumes, maize, and tubers.